code-423n4/2021-12-maple/README.md

 - Refinancer.sol

 ## Focus Areas
-- Proxy pattern: check if only allows correct deployments and desired upgrades.
-- Liquidation module: check if the opens to malicious keepers to take advantage of this module.
-- Loan accounting: check if the loan correctly accounts for payments, fees, interest, etc.
+- **Proxy patterns**: Ensure that there are no vulnerabilities, exploit paths, or unexpected behaviors in any of the proxy patterns used.
+- **Liquidation module**: Ensure that there are no attack vectors to drain funds from the Liquidator in an unexpected way.
+- **Loan accounting**: Ensure that there is no way to manipulate Loan accounting, mainly focusing on the `_getUnaccountedAmount` functionality.
+- **Locked funds**: Ensure that there is no way for funds to get locked in the DebtLocker, Liquidator or Loan smart contracts.
+- **Stoten funds**: Ensure that any funds that are held custody by contracts cannot be withdrawn maliciously.
+- **Refinancing**: Ensure that the Refinancer contract cannot be used maliciously to exploit the Loan.

 It is recommended to clone our integration testing repo [contract-test-suite](https://github.com/maple-labs/contract-test-suite) locally in order to provide clearer context with how these contracts interact with the rest of the protocol.

 In all repos, all dependencies can be found in the `./modules` directory.
 All repo READMEs include instructions on how to get the environment up and running for testing.
+All repos have their own unit testing suite, including verbose unit testing fuzz testing, and symbolic execution.

 All technical documentation related to this release will be located in the `maple-labs/loan` [wiki](https://github.com/maple-labs/loan/wiki).
-Some information may move to other wikis over the course of the audit, but we will explicitly communicate these changes if/when they are made.
+We HIGHLY recommend reviewing this wiki before beginning the audit.

+There is also a [wiki](https://github.com/maple-labs/maple-core/wiki) for our V1 protocol if any further context is needed on how deployed V1 contracts work (Pools, StakeLocker, etc.)

 ## Observations

-In the wiki, there's a page called [List of Assumptions](https://github.com/maple-labs/loan/wiki/List-of-Assumptions) which outlines some basic terms that we assume that will always hold true.
-Therefore any issue that breaks this assumptions will likely be considered invalid.
+In the wiki, there's a page called [List of Assumptions](https://github.com/maple-labs/loan/wiki/List-of-Assumptions) which outlines some basic conditions/assumptions that we assume that will always hold true.
+Therefore any issue that does not abide by these assumptions will likely be considered invalid.